askmish/sawtooth-simplewallet/README.md

 # Video Presentation
 A video presentation on YouTube uses this application as an example.
 It is "Hyperledger Sawtooth Application Development using 'SimpleWallet'".
 It is at https://youtu.be/4VUaZkwJdCc

+# Javascript Client

+The client is also written in Javascript using node.js.
+The `app.js` is the main javascript file from where the `main` function call occurs.
+Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in `router/` folder.
+Running the default `docker-compose.yaml` file or the `simplewallet-build-client-js.yaml` launches the client, which is accessible at `localhost:3000`.

+How to use the simplewallet UI:

+1. Build and start the Docker containers:

+`docker-compose -f simplewallet-build-client-js.yaml up`

+2. Open bash shell in `simplewallet-client-js` container:

+`docker exec -it simplewallet-client-js bash`

+3. Create user accounts for jack and jill:

+`sawtooth keygen jack && sawtooth keygen jill`

+4. Open two new browser tabs and go to `http://localhost:3000` on each tab

+5. Login in one tab as `jack` and in other as `jill`

+6. Start with an initial deposit for each user - jack and jill via the `Deposit` tab in the UI homepage

 # Contributing
 Currently, we're looking for contributions and PRs for following: